CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 =======================================================
 This is a more modern version of the Dragon book.
 It is less focused on the lexical analysis / parsing phases, and covers the later phases of a compiler in more detail.
-Exposition is similar to the Dragon book, i.e. describes techniques conceptually, and some algorithms are described in detail using a form of pseudo code.
+Exposition is similar to the Dragon book, i.e. describes techniques conceptually, and some algorithms are described in more detail using a form of pseudo code.

-Defines an intermediate language called ILOC, but this does not have support for function calls.
+Defines an intermediate language called ILOC, but this IR does not have support for function calls.

-In practice, I found this book helful when implementing Dominator algorithm and SSA transformation.
+In practice, I found this book helpful when implementing the Dominator algorithm and SSA transformation.
 However, it left out important parts in its coverage of SSA which meant that the algorithms as described do not work.
 For instance:

 * The SSA construction algorithm inserts Phis in blocks where the original variable is dead (semi-pruned SSA).
 This then causes the renaming phase to fail as there is no available definition of the variable.
 * Liveness analysis does not cover SSA form and does not handle phis correctly.
 * Exiting out of SSA is described conceptually but the algorithms are not described in detail.

 In practice though it is easy to recommend Engineering a Compiler over the Dragon books.